If you’re debating staying in Caherdaniel in Kerry, you’ve landed in the right place.

 But it’s the cosy, welcoming atmosphere that really makes Keating’s stand out.
 They host regular live music sessions, but even so, impromptu singalongs and jam sessions are an almost nightly occurrence.
-Good craic, and friendly owners and staff, it’s one of the best.
+With good craic, friendly owners and outstanding staff, it’s one of the best.

 2. O’Carroll’s Cove Restaurant & Bar

-O’Carroll’s is another great stop off, serving up fantastic grub, all locally sourced.
-Highlights include the seafood, juicy steaks, and Kerry lamb, and you’ll want to come back several times to try them all.
+O’Carroll’s is another great stop-off, serving up fantastic grub, all locally sourced.
+Highlights include the seafood, juicy steaks, and Kerry lamb.
+You’ll want to come back several times to try them all.

 The location is fantastic, with amazing views out to sea, where the stunning turquoise waters meet the white sands that the cove is known for.
-The outdoor seating areas offer panoramic views over Kenmare Bay, and even if you’re just passing by, it’s worth stopping by for a coffee, slice of cake, or a whipped ice cream cone.
+The outdoor seating areas offer panoramic views over Kenmare Bay.
+Even if you’re passing by, it’s worth stopping by for a coffee, slice of cake, or a whipped ice cream cone.

 3. Blind Piper

-Even the blind piper himself couldn’t miss this pub, with its amazingly vibrant, bright yellow paint-job!
-It’s a rustic old pub, oozing with charm, and it’s a worthwhile stop on anyone’s route.
-They serve up a range of drinks, including Irish coffee and local craft beers.
+Even the blind piper himself couldn’t miss this pub, with its amazingly vibrant, bright yellow paint job!
+It’s a rustic old pub oozing with charm, and it’s a worthwhile stop on anyone’s route.
+They serve a range of drinks, including Irish coffee and local craft beers.

-On top of that, they have an amazing food menu that makes my stomach rumble just thinking about it.
-The hearty dishes are mostly locally sourced, with a great array of seafood options, traditional Irish dishes, and tastes from around the world.
+On top of that, they have a fantastic food menu that makes my stomach rumble just thinking about it.
+The hearty dishes are mostly locally sourced, with an incredible array of seafood options, traditional Irish dishes, and tastes from around the world.